nextstrain/nextstrain.org/content/docs/03-bioinformatics-pipeline/03-prepare.md

 * `threshold`: an integer (e.g. take _n_ sequences from each category), _OR_ a lambda with 1 argument: the category (see above) of the given sequence, _OR_ a higher order function which returns such a lambda.
 Lambda's should return an integer.

-#### Reference(s)
+### Reference(s)

 The Reference sequences is needed for alignment and identification of genes etc, but it doesn't have to be included in the analysis.
-The format by which they are defined is rather verbose and hopefully will become part of the database in the future.

-**For segmented viruses**:
+#### For segmented viruses

   * `references`: {dict} with keys corresponding to `segments`.
 Each value is a {dict} with keys:
     * `path` {string} path to genbank file
     * `include` {int}